Firstly, when we speak about investing in this guide, we will simply be referring to stocks and shares investing handled by fund managers.

 So are ISAs the best way to invest? 😮

 Well, that’s up to you to decide but don’t forget your investments can rise as well as fall and don’t assume the FSCS will cover you for a fall in investments.
-You can read a detailed guide to ISAs here.
+You can read a detailed guide to ISAs here and property ISAs here.

 There are only three who we feel fit the purpose of this guide and have passed our 3 point test which includes: